Getting started in I Am Future: Cozy Apocalypse Survival

 What should you do first in I Am Future?

-Resource gathering comes next.
-The flooded city below your rooftop is full of salvageable materials, and you'll spend a lot of time fishing debris out of the water or sending your robots down to collect it.
-Early on, focus on:
+Once that's done, start gathering resources.
+The flooded city below your rooftop is packed with salvageable materials.
+You'll spend a lot of time fishing debris out of the water or sending robots down to collect it.
+Focus on these early on:

-• Wood and metal scraps, which feed most early crafting recipes
+- Wood and metal scraps for most early crafting recipes

-The game's day cycle matters more than it might seem.
-Certain activities like fishing and scavenging runs are more productive at specific times, so learning to plan your day around those windows pays off quickly.
+The day cycle matters more than it looks.
+Fishing and scavenging runs produce better results at certain times, so learning when to do what pays off fast.

 How do robots work, and why do they matter?

 Robots are the backbone of your operation.
-Rather than doing everything manually, you can assign robot companions to automate tasks like resource collection, farming, and crafting.
+Instead of doing everything manually, you assign robot companions to automate tasks like resource collection, farming, and crafting.
 Each robot has a specific role, and getting the right ones working early changes the pace of the game dramatically.

 Assigning robots to tasks